ConorLambert/Obsidian-Vault-Main/Interview/ARCSim/Architecture/Calculation Kernel.md

 		- 2000 sims / number of processors
 ##### Explain the Split process further ?
 - Each of the run buffers that make up a chunk altogether contain the simulations, policy information, etc that the chunk needs to run it's calculations.
 - For example, the Policy run buffer will contain only the policies that the chunk needs and nothing else.
-Likewise with
 - *It's not the run buffers themselves that are large, it's what they generate and the processing needed to generate it that require scaling.*
 ##### Policy vs Sim vs PolicySim ?
 - Policy